 How to Prevent Your Cat from Ingesting Wax Melts

-What to Do if Your Cat Does Ingest Wax Melts
+What To Do if Your Cat Does Ingest Wax Melts

 Take the cat away from the wax, clean its mouth and monitor its reactions.
 You need to call your veterinarian as soon as possible.
 Please note that this is a potential medical emergency, so you shouldn’t wait.
-While the wax melts are not made with chemicals, they are made with very concentrated substances that could have toxic effects in cats, if ingested.
+While the wax melts are not made with chemicals, they are made with very concentrated substances that could have toxic effects on cats if ingested.
 Wax melts are not meant to be ingested, so the manufacturer’s indications will not cover this instance, least of all for cats.

 Tell your doctor what happened and what product your cat has ingested.
 Then take your cat to the vet’s office immediately.
 By the time you get there, the vet can research the ingredients in the wax melts to determine any potentially toxic substances.
 When you get to the vet, the doctor will perform a complete work-up and administer treatment if needed.

-Keep in mind that when it comes to exposure to toxic substances, the effects could be extremely damaging, so it is best to act quickly rather than regret not having taken your cat to the doctor in due time.
+Keep in mind that when it comes to exposure to toxic substances, the effects could be highly damaging, so it is best to act quickly rather than regret not having taken your cat to the doctor in due time.